ArchRPG/GuildsRPG/README.md

-# Simple-Guilds-Management
+# GuildsRPG
-A simple plugin called Guilds based on FactionsPro also add new feature for Pocketmine, Genisys, ClearSky, And Others Fork!
+A simple(not so) plugin called Guilds based on FactionsPro also add new feature for your server.

 # Info:
 - Actually This Plugin Were Taken From FactionsPro because others user can use it fine with PureChat plugin.